foureyes/csci-ua.0479-spring2020-001/slides/db/postgres.markdown

 <section markdown="block">
 ## Types

-__PostgreSQL has _a lot_ of types (you can even create your own!)__
+__PostgreSQL has _a lot_ of types (you can even create your own!)__.
 These are some high level categories where these types can fit in:

 * {:.fragment} numeric
 * {:.fragment} strings